aldelaro5/Bug-Fables-Internal-Docs/docs/General systems/Music playback.md

 As for how it accesses the `musicloop` element, it's done via `lastmusic` which is only set by ChangeMusic.
 This allows to address the data by the [Musics](../Enums%20and%20IDs/Musics.md) id that matches the one currently playing.

 TODO: There are known issues with looping, recheck

+## CheckSamira
+SwitchMusic involves an important method that interacts with music playback and it involves instance.`samiramusics`.
+This array is saved on the [Save file](../External%20data%20format/Save%20File.md) and it contains all the available songs to purchase from Samira.
+CheckSamira allows to unlock one when it's being played for the first time by adding it to instance.`samiramusics` if it wasn't present.

+However, in practice, 5 [Musics](../Enums%20and%20IDs/Musics.md) are excluded.
+This is because on [MapControl](../MapControl/MapControl.md)'s Start, another method called FixSamira is called which will always remove these `Musics` from the array if they were present.
+Here are the `Musics` excluded:

+- `Title`
+- `Wind`
+- `Water`
+- `MachineHum`
+- `Breathing`